 The plan did not, in the denial letter, say what the deadline was.
-The plan actually contained a relatively short, one year, time limit for suing.
-This time limit was buried in fine print on page 73 of a 91 page document!
-When suit was filed the plan's lawyers said "too late."
+The plan contained a one-year time limit for suing.
+This time limit was buried in fine print on page 73 of a 91-page document!
+When the suit was filed the plan's lawyers said "too late."

-The federal court of appeals, in a the case of Mirza v Insur.
-Admin of America, Inc., said that the ERISA regulations require the Plan to include the time limit in any denial letter.
+The federal court of appeals, in the case of Mirza v Insur.
+Admin of America, Inc., stated that the ERISA regulations require the Plan to include the time limit in any denial letter.

 Does this mean you have "forever" to file a lawsuit if your denial letter does not contain the deadline information?